scenario-extraction/scenarios_in_CarMaker/Matthias/Readme.md

 The results are broken down to every single signal so that no information is lost due to cumulation of DTW results.

 Please do not change the order of the repository!

+## Data
+The data used and provided are .dat files.
+These are CarMaker's default output files.\
+The signals were recorded with 20 Hz. \
+The function, which reads in the data, does only read in .dat files.